 - The processes that connect these actors are all (briefly) specified: for instance, Columbia Slough businesses demand reliable water control structures, which thus attempt to regulate the Columbia River.

-- If we look at the diverse range of actors, they include hydrological systems, engineering works, nonhuman species, and public and private institutions, all interrelated—pushing and pulling each other—via a variety of processes.
+- There is a diverse range of actors, including hydrological systems, engineering works, nonhuman species, and public and private institutions, all interrelated—pushing and pulling each other—via a variety of processes.
+These arguably cover the full range of processes Sack summarizes via nature/social relations/meaning (info here), or that contribute to the making of a place (see top of page here).

 - The formatting scheme (as summarized in the legend) does not invoke tired old categories (e.g., “natural”/”human”) to differentiate actors/processes.
 In this case, differentiation is coded as per more/less powerful actors, and more/less significant processes, in the actor-network.